Flag of Kurdistan: History

-Origins (1920s)
+Union Jack

+In October 1918, near the end of World War I, Mahmud Barzanji broke away from the Ottoman Empire and established the Kurdish state.
+As it was initially subordinate to Britain, the polity flew the British Union Jack until it revolted in May 1919.

+Crescent flag

+In May 1919, the Kurdish State revolted against the British Empire, and adopted a crescent flag.
+The British Empire conquered the Kurdish state in June 1919.

+After the establishment of the Kingdom of Kurdistan in 1921, The crescent flag was again hoisted in Sulaymaniyah by Mahmud Barzanji.
+According to historian Rafiq Hilmi, the Kingdom of Kurdistan considered the crescent flag as the national flag of Kurds.
+He wrote: "A big meeting was held at the house of Şêx Qadir, the Speaker of the National Assembly, and with official permission, the official Kurdish flag was raised.
+On the day of the meeting, about 10,000 people gathered in front of the Grand Mosque."

+CTK flag

-The flag was created in 1920 by the Society for the Rise of Kurdistan (CTK).
+This flag was created in 1920 by the Society for the Rise of Kurdistan (CTK).
 Shortly after, it was used by the nationalist party Xoybûn who hoisted the flag over the city of Ağrı during the Ararat rebellion.
 In his memoir Doza Kurdistan, Kurdish politician Kadri Cemilpaşa of the CTK declared that this flag was the national Kurdish flag whose colors and shape had now been defined.
 In 1925, during the trial of CTK politicians in Turkey, they stated that the Ottoman flag was dead and that the Kurdish flag would shine like a sun.

-During the same period, the crescent flag was hoisted in Sulaymaniyah by Mahmud Barzanji of the Kingdom of Kurdistan.
-According to historian Rafiq Hilmi, the Kingdom of Kurdistan considered the crescent flag as the national flag of Kurds.
-He wrote: "A big meeting was held at the house of Şêx Qadir, the Speaker of the National Assembly, and with official permission, the official Kurdish flag was raised.
-On the day of the meeting, about 10,000 people gathered in front of the Grand Mosque."